AiForAgriculture/aiforagriculture.github.io/ai_for_agriculture.md

 1. Define Problem
     - What problem are we trying to solve?
-        - Losses in Organic farming using Greenhouse
+        - Losses in Organic farming using Greenhouse.
+        - Manual Labour and time intensive tasks.
     - How do we know this is a real problem?
         - ?
     - Why is it important to solve?